Step 1. Classroom & School Heritage Fairs

 Step 2.
 Regional Heritage Fairs

-After the school fairs, some students are invited to take part in one of the many Regional Fairs across British Columbia.
-Regional Heritage Fairs bring together the best projects from local schools at a one or two day showcase event.
-Approximately 1,200 students across the province present their projects to the public, respond to questions from judges, receive a wide variety of awards and share in the excitement of engaging heritage activities.
+After the School Fairs, some students are invited to take part in one of the many Regional Fairs across British Columbia.
+Regional Heritage Fairs bring together selected projects from local schools at a one or two day showcase event.
+Approximately 1,200 students across the province present their projects to the public, respond to questions from judges, receive a wide variety of awards, and share in the excitement of engaging heritage activities.

 Step 3.
 Provincial Heritage Fair

-Following the Regional Fairs, each region will choose three students to showcase their projects in a key feature of our program, the Provincial Heritage Fair.
+Following the Regional Fairs, each region will choose a number of students to showcase their projects in a key feature of our program, the Provincial Heritage Fair.
 This is an exciting, multi-day “history summer camp” for select students and alumni.
 Here, students have the opportunity to showcase their projects to the public, and participate in numerous heritage related activities and trips.

 The showcase of projects is an excellent opportunity to forge links between youth and the community.
 Many of our student projects involve original research and many visitors discover stories from the past that are new to them.
 In addition, the activities and trips give an opportunity for the students to appreciate the history and culture of a different community and to make friends with students from across the province.

 When & Where:

-Home and school students from grades 4 to 10 are eligible to participate in the BC Heritage Fair program.
-From the Regional Fairs, coordinators will select three students to attend the Provincial Fair.
-Students should be at least 10 years of age by the time of the Provincial Fair.
+Students from grades 4 to 10 are eligible to participate in the BC Heritage Fairs program.
+From the Regional Fairs, coordinators will select students to attend the Provincial Fair.
+Students must be at least 10 years of age by the time of the Provincial Fair.

 Step 4.
 Young Citizens

 Students who participate in Heritage Fairs also have the opportunity to represent their region in the Young Citizens program.
-Participants in the Young Citizens program make a short video about their heritage fair topic, much like an evening news report or short documentary.
-The student videos are posted online and reviewed by a panel of judges for a chance to win a trip to Ottawa to attend the Canada’s History Youth Forum.
+Participants in the Young Citizens program make a short video about their Heritage Fair topic, much like an evening news report or short documentary.
+The student videos are posted online and reviewed by a panel of judges.
+Students will be selected for a trip to Ottawa to attend a Youth Forum hosted by Canada’s History Society.